Yishandu13/llm-gender-bias-edu-benchmarking/README.md

 │   ├── prompts/
 │       ├──prompt template.txt     # LLM prompt template used in this study │       └──prompts used.csv
-│   └── responses/             # response from LLMs
+│   └── feedback to essays/             # response from LLMs
 │
 ├── data collection pipeline/     # GPT-4o, DeepSeek, LLaMA
 │   ├── gender context.py       # construct counterfactual gender essays and save into data